chasebleyl/100-days-of-code/log.md

 I need to become more familiar with Unit Tests and working within unit testing frameworks.
 I have been severely lacking in this category and I believe I could add a lot of value and quality to my work by taking this more seriously.

+Todo: I need to implement auto-scroll based on the URL hash on my site.